Dracorike/Dracorike/README.md

 # Welcome to my profile!
 ## i'm Pedro.

-i'm mobile developer. 📱
+I'm mobile developer. 📱
-i'm from Brazil. 🌎
+I'm from Brazil. 🌎

 ## About me

-I study programming since 2018, my first language is Java, my first technology was Java Swing.
-I currently have three years in android development, I am currently a freelancer looking for a job in the mobile development area.
+I am a mobile developer with professional experience in native Android (Java and Kotlin) and Flutter.
+I have a great passion for mobile app development, which is, without a doubt, what I do best.
+My studies began in 2018 with Java, but my professional experience started in 2021, working on small projects as a freelancer.

+## Goal

+My goal for 2025 is to specialize in iOS development.
+I will consider this goal achieved once I complete at least 60% of this roadmap: https://roadmap.sh/ios and create a small personal project.

+---

 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=LINK_GIT)](https://github.com/dracorike)
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=LINK_LINKEDIN)](https://www.linkedin.com/in/pedro-macêdo-developer/)